jlib-framework/jlib-awslambda-logback/README.md

 from [AWS Lambda](https://aws.amazon.com/de/lambda) code.

 #### Features
-##### Trouble-free multi-line logging
+##### Multi-line logging to CloudWatch Logs
-Instead of writing to the standard output, this library uses the `LambdaLogger` provided by the AWS Lambda SDK.
+The library handles stacktraces and other messages spanning across multiple lines.
-This allows to avoid issues with exception stacktraces or other messages spanning across multiple lines.
+When writing a multi-line text to the standard output, CloudWatch Logs registers every line of this taxt as a separate event.

-Consequently, there is no need for complex handlings of newline characters, e.g. replacement by carriage return characters.
+Instead of writing to the standard output, this library uses the `LambdaLogger` provided by the AWS Lambda SDK, and CloudWatch Logs treats the whole multi-line message as a single event.

-For example, a multi-line-message will be registered as a single event in CloudWatch Logs, not as multiple events, one per line written to the log.
+Consequently, the developer does not need to handle newline characters, e.g. by replacing them by carriage return characters.

 ##### AWS Request Id in every log message
 The library also allows to include the `AWSRequestId` provided by the AWS Lambda runtime.